At the Bagkeion, May 2016

 The SYNERGY series of workshops were developed and organised by Contemporary Art Showcase Athens (C.A.S.A.) in collaboration with AthenSyn.
 The workshops took place at the Bagkeion, in the context of the Athens Biennale AB5to6 “OMONOIA” Synapse 2.

 Currently a significant amount of cultural work and processes in Athens are being supported through the work of self-managed, cooperative, and informally structured groups and networks.
 This hypothesis was the starting point for the development of the SYNERGY collaborative workshop series.
-In the current local and global environment of precarity, limited access to conventional resources, and in the wake of the receding state, such groups are rapidly gaining an instrumental, and as of yet mostly un-quantifiable role in providing a ground for developments in a wide range of creative practices and innovations in many aspects of cultural working, making Athens an appropriate place to initiate an in-depth discussion about the dynamics of the ‘solidarity-based creative economy’.
+In the current local and global environment of precarity, limited access to conventional resources, and in the wake of deinvestment, such groups are rapidly gaining an instrumental, and as of yet mostly un-quantifiable role in providing a ground for developments in a wide range of creative practices and innovations in many aspects of cultural working, making Athens an appropriate place to initiate an in-depth discussion about the dynamics of the ‘solidarity-based creative economy’.

 SYNERGY puts forward a reflexive model of cooperation, a floating meeting point between independent teams, that moves through the landscape of the alternative creative economy of Athens, a think-tank, a debate forum and a testing ground for the development and implementation of common, shared tools for cross-collaboration, as well as examining the real conditions necessary for joint action, and the potential for the development of future, sustainable, participatory infrastructures.